Discover the best of Ekaterinburg

 The Ganina Yama monastery is made up of 7 decorative churches to symbolize the 7 members of the family.
 The wooden buildings are ornately carved with green rooftops, and set among the trees.
 Monks make bread and drinks at the monastery for visitors to purchase.

 Visitors and groups can book a tour to visit Ganina Yama and learn more about the Romanovs.

 In the heart of Ekaterinburg visitors will find the Square of 1905.
 Originally known as the central Cathedral Square of Ekaterinburg, the square was renamed after the Bolshevik revolution of 1917.

 Now, the Square of 1905 is an excellent place for visitors to Ekaterinburg to discover differing styles of architecture from the city’s history.
 The Square features the imposing Empire-style City Hall and a monument to Lenin, and sometimes houses open air markets.
-The Ekaterinburg Opera and Ballet Theatre can also be found near the Square of 1905.
+The Ekaterinburg Opera and Ballet Theater can also be found near the Square of 1905.

 During the winter months, the Square of 1905 is transformed with a Christmas tree, lights and ice sculptures.
 The comfortable Park Inn by Radisson Ekaterinburg Hotel is a short walk from the Square and many other historic sites in Ekaterinburg.

 Rastorguyev-Kharitonov Estate and Park

 In the center of the city, near the Church on the Blood, the Rastorguyev-Kharitonov Estate and Park make for an elegant place to visit.